okx/testnets/README.md

 testnets.
 It exists so the [OKC repo](https://github.com/okex/exchain) does not get bogged down with large genesis files and status updates.

-## Download the latest testnet data snapshot
+## 1. Download the most recent testnet snapshot

 There are 3 types of snapshots and s0 is the one with minimum data size:
 - s0: the most recent block and world state